- Must visit

 Discover the best of St. Louis — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect St. Louis trip today.

-Major art museum in Forest Park with strong collections spanning ancient to contemporary works.
+Major fine arts museum in Forest Park with a strong encyclopedic collection spanning ancient to contemporary works.
 A top cultural stop in the city.

-Highly original artist-built museum and playground with architectural salvage, tunnels, slides, and installations.
-One of St. Louis's most famous attractions.
+Highly original artist-built museum and playground inside a former warehouse, known for tunnels, slides, rooftop features, and immersive installations.

-History museum in Forest Park covering St. Louis, Missouri, and regional stories through permanent and rotating exhibitions.
+History museum in Forest Park covering St. Louis, Missouri, and regional stories through accessible permanent and temporary exhibitions.

-A local pizza style with a very thin, cracker-like crust, square-cut slices, and signature Provel cheese.
-It is one of the city’s most recognizable comfort foods.
+A thin, cracker-like crust pizza cut into squares and traditionally topped with Provel cheese.
+It is one of the city’s most iconic local foods.

-A rich, sweet cake with a dense, buttery topping over a soft base.
-It is a beloved St. Louis dessert found in bakeries across the city.
+A rich, dense cake with a buttery base and sweet, gooey topping.
+It is a beloved St. Louis dessert found in bakeries throughout the region.

-Popular barbecue restaurant known for Memphis-style ribs, pulled pork, and smoky sides in a lively, casual setting.
+Popular barbecue spot known for Memphis-style smoked ribs, pulled pork, and brisket in a lively casual setting.

 The train connection between Chicago, IL and St. Louis, MO is a convenient option for travelers looking to explore the vibrant culture of both cities.
 Amtrak provides regular service on this route, ensuring a comfortable journey with scenic views along the way.
 With multiple departures daily, passengers can easily plan their trips while enjoying amenities such as Wi-Fi and onboard dining options during the approximately 5-hour ride.